rackerlabs/technical-blog/_posts/2020-01-31-to-protect-or-not-to-protect.md

 Stateful devices, such as firewalls and an IPS, track all inbound connections for inspection and store them in a connection table.
-These devices match every data packet against the connection table to verify that the packet was transmitted over an established legitimate connection.
+These devices match every data packet against the connection table to verify that the packet transmitted over an established legitimate connection.
 The connection table on stateful devices can handle tens of thousands of active connections, which is more than enough under a regular, day-to-day activity load.

-Under the stress of a DDoS attack that can generate millions of packets per second, these stateful security devices, usually at the customer's network edge, must still try and keep track of all the malicious incoming connections.
+Under the stress of a DDoS attack that can generate millions of packets per second, these stateful security devices, usually at the customer's network edge, must try to keep track of all the malicious incoming connections.
 The number of connections quickly exhausts the maximum limits of the device's connection table, preventing new connections from opening and blocking legitimate users from establishing connections.